HL7/fhir-saner/input/pagecontent/measure_automation.md

 Measure
 : The Measure parameter is of the FHIR Measure resource type, and represents the measure being computed.

+MeasureReport
+: The MeasureReport parameter is of the FHIR MeasureReport resource type, and represents the current MeasureReport that is being computed.

 PriorReport
 : The PriorReport parameter is of the FHIR MeasureReport resource type, and represents the details of the most recent version (e.g., including any corrections) of the MeasureReport that was computed for the prior reporting period.
 This simplifies computations for cumulative results, and enables reuse of infrequently changing values (e.g., total ventilators).

+Reporter
+: The Reporter parameter is of the FHIR Organization resource type and represents the reporter of the MeasureReport.
+A reference to the reporter can be found in %MeasureReport.reporter.

+Subject
+: The Subject parameter is of the FHIR Location resource type and represents the subject of the MeasureReport.
+A reference to this subject can be found in %MeasureReport.subject.

 ##### Date Parameters
 Date parameters are essential to support appropriate filters for queries.
 This enables essential dates such as the date of evaluation and the